TommyMynnSon/ood-math-game/README.md

 Details:
 <br>
 - Players start with 3 lives.
-- A player loses a life if they get their question wrong while any other player gets their question right in the same turn.
+- Players lose a life if they answer incorrectly.
-- A player loses no life if they get their question right, every player gets their question right, or every player gets their question wrong in the same turn.
 - At the end of every turn, the game outputs the count of each player's lives.
-- The game doesn't end until one player is remaining with life.
+- The game doesn't end until one player is remaining with life or every player is out (tie) - whichever comes first.
-- When the game ends, the game outputs who won and the count of each player's lives.
+- When the game ends, the game congratulates the sole winner or announces a tie.

 ## Object Oriented Design (NOT FINAL)